-The Council has resolved to undertake the Payneham Memorial Swimming Centre Redevelopment and tenders have been received for the Project but have yet to be approved.
+The Council has resolved to undertake the Payneham Memorial Swimming Centre Redevelopment Project and tenders have been received for the Project but have yet to be approved.

-As such, the draft 2024-2034 Long Term Financial Plan has been reviewed and includes the updated costs associated with the Payneham Memorial Swimming Centre Project.
+As such, the draft 2024-2034 Long Term Financial Plan has been reviewed and includes the updated costs associated with the Payneham Memorial Swimming Centre Redevelopment Project and seeks to provide the Council with assurance that the Project can be delivered based on the assumptions that are contained in the LTFP and by limiting the number of new projects in the short to medium term.

-A number of projects have also been removed from the draft Plan on the basis that either a decision to proceed with the project has not been made by the Council or the project should be considered by the Council on a case-by-case basis as part of the annual budget process.
+A number of projects have been removed from the LTFP on the basis that either a decision to proceed with the project has not been made by the Council or the project should be considered by the Council on a case-by-case basis as part of the annual budget process.